steepleian/weewx-Weather34-Archived-18-10-2020/INSTALLATION_GUIDE.md

 * Please familiarise yourself with the location of your WeeWX system files including your bin/user folder, skins folder and weewx.conf file.
 If you are unsure where to find these, please refer to the installation processes here: - https://claydonsweather.org.uk/weewx/docs/ which shows various WeeWX installation scenarios.

 IMPORTANT.
-After installing PHP please make sure you install all the PHP modules appropriate for your version of PHP.
+Installing PHP; please make sure you install all the PHP modules appropriate for your version of PHP.
 Failure to due so may mean that forecasts and current conditions fail to update.
 This is an example for PHP7.3 modules on a Debian based distribution: -

+	sudo apt install php
-	sudo apt-get install php-cli php-fpm php-json php-sqlite3 php-zip php-gd  php-mbstring php-curl php-xml php-pear php-bcmath sudo apt-get install libapache2-mod-php
+	sudo apt install php-cli php-fpm php-json php-sqlite3 php-zip php-gd  php-mbstring php-curl php-xml php-pear php-bcmath sudo apt install libapache2-mod-php
 	sudo a2enmod php7.3
 	sudo systemctl restart apache2